By Anna Gay on | No Comments

 As you can imagine, there are many ins and outs when applying text to an image, so I'm going to show you two basic text techniques to help get you started!

 Start with your image open in Photoshop.
-Then create a new blank layer:
+Then create a new empty layer:

 Select the Rectangular Marquee tool on the left tool bar, then draw your shape (square or rectangle) where you would like to place it on the image.
 You can also move it with your mouse after you have drawn it: